-If you are a real entrepreneur who works his ass off, then you know exactly what being burned out at work feels like…
+If you’re the real deal, an entrepreneur who works his ass off, then you know exactly what being burned out at work feels like…

 You’re tired not only physically, but mentally as well.
 The creativity that got you all the way to where you currently are is not quite there anymore.
-It’s almost like your brain expanded inside your head and it doesn’t have any more room to think properly.
+It’s almost like if your brain expanded inside your skull and the pressure doesn’t let you think properly.

-So now you find yourself working the usual long hours, but much less is getting done.
-The efficiency is just not there anymore.
+You’re still working a ridiculous amount of hours, but much less is getting accomplished; the efficiency is not there anymore.

 What should you do now?
-I mean, you’re still hungry for success, and those goals aren’t going to reach themselves.
+I mean, you still hunger for success.
+And those long-term goals you set for yourself aren’t going to reach themselves.

 Burned Out At Work Tip 1: Take A Complete Break

-Taking a break is the most obvious solution; but if you’re anything like me, a workaholic, then this is what you are avoiding the most!
+Taking a break is the most obvious solution, but if you’re anything like me, a workaholic, then a break is what you’ve been avoiding the most.

 I mean, who can afford to fall behind when there’s money to be made!
-Now before you completely shut down th idea of taking a break; let me tell you how it can actually be a significant benefit to your business in the long run.
+Now, before you completely shut down the idea of taking a break.
+Let me tell you how it can be a humongous benefit to your business in the long run.

-Exhaustion is part of the reason why you’re feeling burned out at work, but what really is affecting you is the routine!
+Exhaustion is part of the reason why you’re feeling burned out, but the main problem is routine.

-You see, your creative muscle grows by putting it to use often, which is quite apparent.
-Not so obvious though is the fact that it also grows by
+You see, your creative muscle grows when you use it often, obviously.
+Not so obvious, though, is the fact that it also improves with continuous exposure to novelty.

 Studies are now finding that by exposing yourself to new places, situations, or ideas, you can increase your creativity.
-So when you take a break not only are you getting the must needed rest, but you’re also letting new information into your mind which will come in handy for your creative process later on.
+That means a break not only allows for much needed rest, but also for an influx of new information into your mind, which will benefit your creativity significantly!